totmicro/atlantis-yaml-generator/README.md

 **Features**
 ------------

-Generate `atlantis.yaml` files with ease.
+- Generate `atlantis.yaml` files with ease.
-Automatically detect projects and workspaces based on your specified workflow.
+- Automatically detect projects and workspaces based on your specified workflow.
-Customize configurations such as automerge, parallel plan/apply, and more.
+- Customize configurations such as automerge, parallel plan/apply, and more.
-Flexible project inclusion and exclusion using regular expressions.
+- Flexible project inclusion and exclusion using regular expressions.
+- Create an Atlantis project by taking into account the files modified in the PR.
+This approach ensures that only projects relevant to the current pull request are generated, avoiding the creation of any unrelated projects.
 -----

 **Usage**